« Back to the Leadership Institute

 CAP’s Leadership Institute goal is to increase the participation of progressive people of color among the thinkers, shapers, and planners of policy at every level of government, nonprofit organizations, and groups that influence public policy.

-- Links and networks between the fellows and the progressive policy world, including grassroots organizations, media, and government
+- Links and networks between the members and the progressive policy world, including grassroots organizations, media, and government

 - Methods to introduce policy ideas to diverse groups and move policy ideas from inception to permanent mainstream change by employing field operations, research analysis, legislation, nonprofit collaborations, and tactical messaging

-The second Leadership Institute will begin September 11, 2014 and continue through May 15, 2015.
+The third Leadership Institute will begin September 24, 2015, and continue through May 20, 2016.
 Sessions will be held on a monthly basis.
 Program dates will be made available before the program starts.

-The Institute will present a program of engagement for Fellows that includes seminars, policy organization observation, visits to policy and media hubs, networking events, dinner discussions, and an assigned policy project.
+The Institute will present a program of engagement for members that includes seminars, policy organization observation, visits to policy and media hubs, networking events, dinner discussions, and an assigned policy project.

 Session topics will include: